4-Ingredient All-Natural DIY Makeup Remover

 Truly, nobody cares as much about your well-being as you do, least of all big corporations just looking to make $$.
-And, as I’ve come to learn this year, making your own beauty products is not only incredibly easy, it’s also super inexpensive and you’re guaranteed a safe, non-toxic product.
+And, as I’ve come to learn, making your own beauty products is not only incredibly easy, it’s also super inexpensive and you’re guaranteed a safe, non-toxic product.
 Bam-Pow!
 Take that, Johnson & Johnson!

-To kick off the DIY homemade beauty game here, I thought we’d start with one of the simplest recipes I know: DIY Homemade Makeup Remover.
+This DIY Homemade Makeup Remover is one of the simplest recipes I know (and make sure you check out our archive of other DIY homemade beauty recipes here).
 If you can pour liquid into a bowl and stir, you can make this!
 It’s really that simple, and it is THE MOST effective makeup remover I’ve tried to date.
 Plus, it’s incredibly moisturizing and great for your skin!

 So why would you even want to make your own makeup remover?
 Unfortunately, there are TONS of known carcinogens, hormone disruptors and skin irritants found in many storebought makeup removers.
 To prove it, I’ve outlined the toxic ingredients below for five of the most popular makeup removers on the market today: